jupyter-book/mystmd/docs/integrating-jupyter.md

 * - `token`
   - The token needed to establish a connection
   - `test-secret`
-* - `kernelName`
-  - The name of the kernel to request when stating a session
-  - `python`
 ```

 This allows you to connect to local servers on a different port, or across a private network and provide specific tokens to establish the connection, it is also useful in cases where this information is provided dynamically (for example after a JupyterHub server has been provisioned, however this requires additional infrastruture to deploy).